Preparing For Your Hearing Event

 What Happens at an ARB Hearing Event?

 The start time for a hearing event will be noted in your Notice.
-The ARB conducts its hearings either through Teleconference, Video Conference or in-person.
-It is important to arrive or log-in on time.
+The ARB conducts its hearings either through Teleconference, Video Conference, written or in-person.
+It is important to log-in or arrive on time.
 If you (or your representative) are not there, the Board may dismiss your appeal.

 At the beginning of the hearing, the ARB Member will explain the hearing event process.
 Once your appeal is called, the hearing will usually follow the process outlined below.